ag-gipp/readme-template/README.md

 ## License
 Include the project's license.
 Usually, we suggest MIT or Apache.
 Ask your supervisor.

+## License of this readme-template (remove this once you replaced this readme-template with your own content)
 This file itself is partially based on [this file](https://gist.github.com/sujinleeme/ec1f50bb0b6081a0adcf9dd84f4e6271).
 The code and text part of this repository is licensed under the [Apache 2 license](LICENSE).